thycotic/ss-docs/networking/secret-server-clustering/index.md

 1. Configure the worker roles for the cluster:

     - Each server node can optionally run the background worker, engine worker, and session recording worker roles.
     - At least one instance of **each** type of those roles must be active in the cluster for the clustered SS application to function.
     - You may run more than one instance of each role as desired to improve the performance of the clustered SS application.
-	- For more information on what the various roles do, please see the [Worker Roles](#worker-roles) section.
+> **Note:** For more information on what the various roles do, please see the [Worker Roles](#worker-roles) section.

 ### Upgrading Secret Server in a Clustered Environment